-Raising the West Papuan Morning Star flag
+Raising the West Papuan Morning Star flag (Media release)

 Council raised the West Papuan Morning Star flag on Friday, paying tribute to the West Papuan people, for their long commitment to freedom and their right to build a safe, free and independent West Papua.